keebio/keebio-docs/docs/quefrency-rev2-sinc-build-guide.md

 ## Assemble!

+If you are installing 3D-Printed pieces around the FR4 plates, then please see these instructions instead: [3D-Printed Case Parts Installation](3D-print-shell-installation)

 Insert a screw through the top of the switch plate and attach a standoff from the bottom side of the plate:
 ![](./assets/images/sinc/IMG_9889.jpeg)